tomdevisser/docker-wordpress/readme.md

 ## Getting Started

 1. Place your theme files inside the `theme/` directory.
-2. If you'd like to rename the `theme` folder, update all references to `theme` in the config files (`docker-compose.yml`, `sail.conf`, etc.).
+2. If you'd like to rename the `theme` folder, update all references to `theme` in the config files (`docker-compose.yml`, `config/sail.conf`, etc.).
-3. Copy `sail.sample.conf` to `sail.conf` and edit your preferred domain name.
+3. Copy `config/sail.sample.conf` to `config/sail.conf` and edit your preferred domain name.
-4. Run `sail.sh` to build and start the environment.
+4. Run `./bin/sail` to build and start the environment.
 5. Visit https://yourdomain.sail/ to view the site, and https://pma.yourdomain.sail/ to access the database.
-6. Run `dock.sh` to stop the environment.
+6. Run `./bin/dock` to stop the environment.

 ---